 How about the fact that Microsoft Word will back up all your documents to OneDrive now?
 Or how about any service you pay for that r will need to transfer data regarding your password and payment details?

 So we recommend using a standalone VPN service to watch Hulu so that you can still enjoy all the benefits of a VPN.

 Setting up a VPN on iOS is as simple as installing the app you want to use (Usually charged monthly) and then clicking connect on said app.

-iOS is famous for restricting access to apps and tools, so it’s refreshing to see what the service allows.
+iOS is famous for restricting access to apps and tools, so seeing what the service allows is refreshing.

 How to Setup VPN on Android?

 Setting up a VPN on a mobile device is even more critical, seeing as the chances are that you’ll be connecting to lots of different roaming WiFi networks.